aboutcode-org/aboutcode-toolkit/docs/source/specification.rst

 Lines of text
 -------------

-An ABOUT file contains lines of US-ASCII text.
+An ABOUT file contains lines of text.
 Lines contain field names/values pairs.
 The standard line ending is the LF character.
 The line ending characters can be any LF, CR or CR/LF and tools must normalize line endings to LF when processing an ABOUT file.
 Empty lines and lines containing only white spaces that are not part of a field value